Resilience. Reconciliation. Regeneration: A Template for Holistic, Renewable & Inclusive Design

 Collectively, these pillars form a strong foundation and guiding force for us in a critical decade for humanity.

-The convergence of bushfires, heavy rainfall, floods, drought and extreme heat has had a cascading effect across Australia and forced communities and organisations to review their resilience.
+The convergence of bushfires, heavy rainfall, floods, drought and extreme heat has had a cascading effect across Australia and forced communities and organizations to review their resilience.
 With climate change expected to increase the frequency, duration and severity of extreme weather events into the foreseeable future, there is now an urgent need and unique opportunity to build resilience into our infrastructure, land use practices and urban environments.

 Unprecedented flooding in the Hawkesbury-Nepean Valley in New South Wales has brought home the exigency of a more innovative approach to the design and delivery of urban infrastructure in flood-prone regions.
-While the area has been impacted by climate change, the shape and size of its water catchments, presence of hard surfaces which cannot absorb water, and population density have also contributed to the climate disaster and health emergency which sadly unfolded.
+While the area has been impacted by climate change, the shape and size of its water catchments, the presence of hard surfaces which cannot absorb water, and population density have also contributed to the climate disaster and health emergency which sadly unfolded.

-Today, as creators of the future, we are being tasked with transforming the delivery of design to create climate-resilient infrastructure that responds to our new reality and is future-proof.
+Today, as creators of the future, we are being tasked with transforming the delivery of design to create a climate-resilient infrastructure that responds to our new reality and is future-proof.
 This requires an iterative, multihazard mindset that considers the interconnectedness of natural, built and human systems, and one that makes nature-based solutions mainstream.
 By better integrating green, blue and grey infrastructure solutions with passive design principles, co-designing for humans and the environment will decidedly become second nature.

 From a design perspective, principles such as water-sensitive urban design can help to coalesce developments with a site’s natural features and promote the integration of stormwater, water supply and sewage management.
-As an example, the HDR-designed Rodney Cook Sr. Park in Atlanta, Georgia, U.S., has been conceived to alleviate severe flooding in the area by capturing and storing stormwater, and as a result, revitalise the viability of a disadvantaged neighbourhood.
-Sustainable design features include rain gardens that filter storm flow from incoming pipes, stormwater planters, constructed wetland and native plantings.
+As an example, the HDR-designed Rodney Cook Sr. Park in Atlanta, Georgia, U.S., has been conceived to alleviate severe flooding in the area by capturing and storing stormwater, and as a result, revitalize the viability of a disadvantaged neighborhood.
+Sustainable design features include rain gardens that filter storm flow from incoming pipes, stormwater planters, constructed wetlands and native plantings.
 The park has become a regional attraction and amenity, which has in turn increased nearby home prices in the surrounding communities by nearly 165%.

 Ultimately, resilience comes when you start working with, not against, the elements.

-If we consider sustainability to be the practice of using natural resources responsibly, we can look to Indigenous custodians and knowledge holders to educate us on their living cultural practices.
+If we consider sustainability to be the practice of using natural resources responsibly, we can look to Indigenous custodians and knowledge holders to educate us on their living and cultural practices.
 This will teach us to live more harmoniously with our planet and its natural flows and help us to better understand its rhythms — rather than being a force to be feared and fought against.

 For us, the process of weaving Indigenous design into our projects is as important as the final result.
 It involves meaningfully engaging with traditional custodians throughout the project life cycle to embed our projects within their spiritual, ecological, geological and knowledge systems, and to weave storylines of Country and landscape into the fabric and experience of architecture.

 At HDR, we have adopted the regenerative approach that if we care for Country, it will care for us.
-When realised, not only can we facilitate equal engagement between cultures, but we can focus on creating resilient, balanced, regenerative ecologies with deeper roots to place and local communities.
+When realized, not only can we facilitate equal engagement between cultures, but we can focus on creating resilient, balanced, regenerative ecologies with deeper roots to place and local communities.